Experimental Cisplatin and Combination Chemotherapy in Children and Young Adults With Hepatoblastoma or Liver Cancer

 GROUP B2 ARM I (RESECTABLE): Patients receive cisplatin IV over 6 hours on day 1.
 Treatment repeats every 14 days for up to 6 total cycles (4 pre-surgery, 2 post-surgery).
 Patients with resectable tumors undergo surgery, then all patients continue with 2 additional cycles of cisplatin.

 GROUP C (INTERMEDIATE RISK HB): Patients are randomized to 1 of 2 arms.

 GROUP C ARM CDDP: Patients receive cisplatin IV over 6 hours on day 1.
 Treatment repeats every 14 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients undergo surgery after cycle 2 or 4.

 GROUP C ARM C5VD: Patients receive cisplatin IV over 6 hours on day 1, 5-fluorouracil IV over 1-15 minutes, vincristine sulfate IV over 1 minute on days 1, 8, and 15 and doxorubicin IV over 1-15 minutes on days 1 and 2.
 Treatment repeats every 21 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
-Patients undergo surgery after cycle 2.
+Patients undergo surgery after cycle 2 or 4.

 GROUP D1: CONSOLIDATION THERAPY: Patients with lung complete remission (either with chemotherapy and/or surgery) receive carboplatin IV over 1 hour on day 1 and doxorubicin IV over 1-15 minutes on days 1 and 2.
-Treatment repeats every 21 days for up to 3 cycles in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for 3 cycles in the absence of disease progression or unacceptable toxicity.